 Approach

 If the La Palma VOR also had a DME it could have been more helpful.
-In my virtual flight map, our destination (Puerto Obaldia) should be at the FSX-PST423-2012-Jan-07-026intersection of TUM R-104 (DME 124nm) and PML R-073 (DME 46nm).
+In my virtual flight map, our destination (Puerto Obaldia) should be at the intersection of TUM R-104 (DME 124nm) and PML R-073 (DME 46nm).
 Unfortunately the Panamanian aeronautical authority hasn’t invested in a DME for La Palma.
 Anyway, around here things are flown VFR (bush whacking).
 Along the coast we should see the Puerto Escoses peninsula growing towards us and shortly after the Punta Carreto pointing towards the sea.
 Many years ago a Twin Otter from AeroPerlas vanished prior to reporting at Punta Carreto.
 It crashed on the mountains…

 It was very hazy even at low altitudes, that complicated with the fact that I had not tuned TPL, PML and TUM were out of range I lost my way for a while (shame on me) and you definitely don’t want to end up in Colombia without permission!.
 Anyway, finally I had runway in sight.
 I armed the auto feather.
 I had a weight of 9,900 pounds so according to the reference card on the virtual kneeboard I should setup for Vref of 72 knots., set flaps once I had reduced speed I configured flaps accordingly.